chang1sun/Implement-ML-algorithm-with-python/README.md

-### Use numpy and matpoltlib to implement part of ML algorithms.
+### Use numpy and matpoltlib to implement parts of ML algorithms.